xiaomingfu2013/RNAInferenceTool.jl/README.md

 # L1 =  signal fluorescence PP7 862 bp; L2 = GAL10 2200 bp
 L1 = 862; L2 = 2200;
 ```
-Here `ρ_off` represents the initiation rate when the gene state is inactive (leaky telegraph model), `d` is the possible detaching rate of polymerase from the gene.
-In this case, they are both set to zero.
-Here `L1` and `L2` represents the PP7 862 bp (the linear increasing part of the fluorescence) and gene of interest (plateu part of the fluorescence) GAL10 2200 bp respectively.

 ## Check the distribution